Project Proposal

 the Voting Server (VS) should start keeping track of the cmx

-roots at regular intervals.
+and nf roots at regular intervals.

 - At the snapshot height, which is also the Genesis of the Voting Blockchain